 A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 I'd recommend against mirroring this file, since bug fixes and enhancements are made on a regular basis.
-Please link to this copy instead, using the ke5fx.com address rather than the redirected link where the setup file is currently hosted.
+Please link to this copy instead, using the ke5fx.com address rather than any redirected URLs where the setup file may be hosted.

 A. .PLT, .SSM, and .PNP files are the "native" formats used by 7470.EXE, SSM.EXE, and PN.EXE, respectively.
 While all three of these programs can save screenshots to .GIF, .PCX, .BMP, and .TGA files, you are almost always better off saving most of your acquisition data in the application's native format, and 'rendering' screen captures only when needed for publication.